RESOURCES

 • Develop alternatives

-• Practice new thinking
+• Practice new ways of thinking

 Recommended Reading